feelixs/find-song/README.md

 If you have any suggestions, comments, or questions you can contact me via GitHub or [Reddit](https://www.reddit.com/message/compose?to=Fhyke&subject=contact%20about%20find-song)

-Thanks for reading & may the beats be ever in your favor
+Thanks for reading & have fun with the bot!